 About to dive in on your first cruise and it all looks like a huge mess of the unknown.
 Let us try and shake it up a bit, and set you into thinking hard about how and why before you book.
 There are two things to choose, the SHIP and the DESTINATION.

 Well, there are many more things, like you are entering into a contract with rules at sea, not rules you might think apply back home.
-Ships are safe, they have less than a third of the crime found on the main land, they have security and cells and they use them.
-You contract to have insurance, contract to abide by dress code, conduct etc….
+Ships are safe, they have less than a third of the crime found on the mainland, they have security and cells and they use them.
+Your contract to have insurance, contract to abide by the dress code, conduct etc….

-SHIP Some people have cruise many many times, all on the same ship and all in the same place, and that may be you.
+SHIP Some people have cruised many many times, all on the same ship and all in the same place, and that maybe you.
 That is what you call lucky, getting it right the first time.
 We have heard horror stories of how

 So how do you choose a ship?
 If smoking is important some ships allow smoking in the casino, some have cigar rooms, some allow it on certain decks.
 If that is important, then some research in those areas is key.
 You cannot smoke in your cabin, it is likely your next cabin will report you, but on some ships your cabin steward can be sacked for not reporting you if you do smoke in the cabin.

 If you like entertainment, then the variation is huge.
 We have heard people boast of great entertainment which was not for us, and that can work in so many ways.
 Some ships have West End shows, some opera singers, some classical hours.
 Some ships have a choice of three acts every night….